-Research in computer graphics has evolved tremendously in the last decade.
-Besides classical topics, such as geometry processing, visualization and rendering, graphics interfaces such as interactive systems, augmented reality and virtual reality become more and more relevant, while new areas like visual computing and computational photography emerge.
+Research in visual computing has evolved tremendously in the last decade.
+Besides classical topics, including image processing, visualization, and rendering, interactive systems such as computational imaging, games, augmented reality, and virtual reality have become more and more relevant.

-Not only the rapid development of graphics hardware, but also stronger overlaps with interdisciplinary fields, such as computer vision, applied optics, visual perception, human-computer interaction and others shaped computer graphics in the previous years and made it to what it is today: It is an exciting and multidisciplinary area of research with applications in almost every segment of our modern lives.
-It ranges from visual effects that we can see (but not really notice anymore) in blockbuster movies, over computer games that some of us enjoy too often, to visualization techniques that professionals such as doctors and scientists apply to make things visible and to understand them -- and it does not end at the graphical user interfaces that most of us carry in our pockets.
+Not only the rapid development of graphics hardware and machine learning, but also a stronger overlap with interdisciplinary fields, such as computer vision, applied optics, visual perception, and human-computer interaction, shaped visual computing in the previous years and made it into what it is today: an exciting and multidisciplinary field of research with applications in almost all aspects of our modern life.

-Recently, the institute's research focus has been extended with the fields of information visualization and visual analytics.
+Over time the institute's research focus has been extended with the fields of visualization and visual analytics.
 Over the last decades the possibilities to collect and store data increase at a much faster rate than our ability to use it for making decisions.
-In our research we strive to develop novel techniques that allow analysts from various domains, in particular biology and medicine, to extract knowledge from their data and gain new insights.
-Visual Analytics even goes a step further by combining the power of visualization with automated analytical techniques such as statistics.
+In our research, we strive to develop novel techniques that allow analysts from various domains, in particular biology and medicine, to extract knowledge from their data and gain new insights.
+Visual analytics even goes a step further by combining the power of visualization with automated analytical techniques such as statistics.